-The School of Architecture, Art and Design (SAA&D) is composed respectively of the Architecture, Interior Design, and Visual Communication departments.
-The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass House, and three portable cabins).
+The School of Architecture, Art and Design (SAAD) is composed respectively of the Architecture, Interior Design, and Visual Communication departments.
+The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass House, and two portable cabins).
 Overall, the school is comprised of 21 main learning spaces.
 Building A consists of two floors with 17 spaces.

 The Departments of Architecture and Interior Design share the following facilities and resources: Eight Open Space Studios, each with one computer and one projector.
-Three PC Digital Studios, 19-20 PC CAD/BIM workstations per digital studio, and four A3 format scanners.
-Software in these studios includes Autodesk AutoCAD / Revit / 3D Studio MAX, and Adobe Creative Cloud Suite.
-The shared Model and Furniture Making workshop includes two Drill Presses, one Flat Table Saw, Mitre Saw, Scroll Saw, and Flat Bed Table Wood Saw.
-The Model and Furniture Making workshop also comes with the following handheld equipment: Jigsaws, Marble Cutter, Grinder, Drills, Cordless Drill, Electric Polisher, Sander, Electric Shear, Router, Electric Spray Paint, Heat Gun, Electric Planner, Magnesium Gun, Chop Saw, Polystyrene Wire Cutter, Hot Knife Cutter, and Circular Saw.
-The school also has a Fabrication Lab which includes one Small Laser Cutter, one Large Laser Cutter, and six 3D Printer.
-The Printing Center has three A3 size color printers, two Xerox® 7800GX, one Xerox® 7760GX and three HP® large format plotters.
-The VR Center has 10 high performance computer systems along with 10 HTC VIVE systems which are used in conjunction with Enscape, TwinMotion, Microsoft Mesh, VR Sketch, Microsoft Maquette, Rhino, Unity, Unreal Engine, Gravity Sketch and Google SketchUp in the production and testing of architectural immersive experiences.
-It also has the KAT VR Walk Premium ODT (Omni-Directional Treadmill), Two Oculus Quest Pro and a smart TV.
-The Center for Research, Innovation, and Design (CRID) within SAA&D administers Autodesk Professional Certification Exams for students & practicing professionals and serves as a resource for internships, research, and outreach.
+Three PC Digital Studios, 18-20 PC CAD/BIM workstations per digital studio, and four A3 format scanners.
+Software in these studios includes AutoCAD / Revit / 3D Studio MAX, and Adobe Creative Cloud Suite.
+The Wood Workshop includes two Drill Presses, one Flat Table Saw, Mitre Saw.
+The Wood workshop also comes with the following handheld equipment: Jigsaws, Marble Cutter, Grinder, Drills, Cordless Drill, Electric Polisher, Sander, Electric Shear, Router, Electric Spray Paint, Heat Gun, Electric Planner, Magnesium Gun, Chop Saw, Polystyrene Wire Cutter, Hot Knife Cutter, and Circular Saw.
+The school also has a Digital Fabrication Lab which includes one Small Laser Cutter, one Large Laser Cutter, and six 3D Printers.
+The Printing Center is equipped with three A3/A4size color printers, two Xerox® 7800GX, one Xerox® 7760GX and three HP® large format plotters for A2, A1 and A0.
+It also has two HP Designjet T795, and one HP Designjet T790.
+The Center of Research, Innovation and Design (CRID) has 10 high performance computer systems along with 10 HTC VIVE systems which are used in conjunction with Enscape, TwinMotion, Microsoft Mesh, VR Sketch, Microsoft Maquette, Rhino, Unity, Unreal Engine, Gravity Sketch and Google SketchUp in the production and testing of architectural immersive experiences.
+In addition, the center has many subscriptions in order to have access to diverse Al Bots and applications.
+It also has the KAT VR Walk Premium ODT (Omni-Directional Treadmill), Two Oculus Quest Pro, Cintiq 27 QHD Creative Pen Display, and a smart TV.
+The Center for Research, Innovation, and Design (CRID) within SAAD administers Autodesk Professional Certification Exams for students & practicing professionals and serves as a resource for internships, research, and outreach.

-The Department of Visual Communication has the following facilities and resources:

-An iMac lab equipped with 20 iMacs, one Wacom Cintiq 27HD Pen Display, one A3 Scanner, 75in display with Apple TV and sound system, This iMac Lab has Industry-standard professional software including Adobe CC, Ableton Live Suite, Max, DaVinci Resolve Studio, Fusion, XCode, Arduino, Logic Pro X, Avid ProTools and Cinema 4D.
+The Department of Visual Communication offers a range of state-of-the -art facilities and resources.
+The iMac lab is equipped with 20 iMacs with Apple MI processor, and a 75-inch display with Apple TV and sound system, This iMac Lab includes industry-standard professional software such as Adobe Suite, Max, DaVinci Resolve Studio, Fusion, XCode, Arduino, Logic Pro X, Avid ProTools and Cinema 4D.

-The Digital Media classroom has 12 Apple Thunderbolt Display Laptop Stations, 75in display with Apple TV and BOSE surround sound system.
-In the Advertising classroom, 75in display with Apple TV.
-The Graphic Design classroom has 75in display with Apple TV on a cart.
-There are two Studio classrooms, one set up for drawing and one for 3D.
+In the Digital Media classroom students have access to 18 high spec.
+Apple computers with Dell 4K monitors, a 75-inch display with Apple TV and BOSE surround sound system.
+The Advertising classrooms equipped with a 75-inch display on cart with Apple TV.
+The Graphic Design classroom features a 65-inch display with Apple TV on a cart.